 An introductory course designed to instruct students in the fundamentals of grammar and the basic vocabulary essential for reading the New Testament in Greek.
-(Alt) (Fall, Spring) Course fee: \$100 GR470: Cross list with GR511.
+(Alt) (Fall, Spring) GR470: Cross list with GR511.
 Students may not receive credit for both GR470 and GR511.
 GR471: Cross list with GR522.
 Students may not receive credit for both GR471 and GR522.

-GR403, 413 Intermediate Greek I, II (3, 3)
+GR472, GR473 Intermediate Greek I, II (3, 3)

 Intermediate Greek provides a more comprehensive study of grammar and an introduction to more detailed and inductive study.
 Readings are selected from the New Testament.
 Drills for vocabulary expansion are used.
 Offered as an independent study only.
 Prerequisite: GR470, 471.
+Cross list with GR614.
+Students may not receive credit for both GR472 and GR614.